Cleansing of the Temple: Description

 In Mark 12:40 and Luke 20:47 Jesus accuses the Temple authorities of thieving and, in this instance, names poor widows as their victims, going on to provide evidence of this in Mark 12:42 and Luke 21:2.
-Dove sellers were selling doves to be sacrificed by the poor, specifically by women, who could not afford grander sacrifices.
+Doves were sold to be sacrificed by the poor who could not afford lambs as a sacrifice.
 According to Mark 11:16, Jesus then put an embargo on people carrying any merchandise through the Temple, a sanction which would have disrupted all commerce.
 This occurred in the outermost court, the Court of the Gentiles, which was where the buying and selling of animals took place.

-Matthew 21:14–16 says the Temple leaders questioned Jesus, asking whether he was aware that the children were shouting "Hosanna to the Son of David".
+Matthew 21:14–16 says the Temple leaders questioned Jesus, asking whether he was aware that children in the temple were shouting "Hosanna to the Son of David" in Jesus's praise.
 Jesus responded by saying, "From the lips of children and infants you have ordained praise."
 This phrase incorporates a phrase from the Psalm 8:2, "from the lips of children and infants," believed by followers to be an admission of divinity by Jesus.

+Old Testament background

+Jesus's pronouncement and action in the temple draw on several texts from the Hebrew Bible.
+In the Synoptic accounts his words combine two prophetic passages: ("my house shall be called a house of prayer for all nations") and ("a den of robbers").
+John Nolland observes that in Jeremiah's original oracle the "robbers" are not the temple vendors but the worshippers themselves, whose conduct away from the temple makes a mockery of their worship within it: their part is "to collude in the state of affairs by facilitating the public worship of those whose lives assert something quite different from fidelity to God."
+On this reading the charge extends beyond commercial exploitation to a broader indictment of religious hypocrisy.

+Ben Witherington III identifies further background for the Markan account in ("there shall no longer be a trader in the house of the Lord"), which he reads as the eschatological backdrop to Jesus's action, and in ("The Lord whom you seek will suddenly come to his temple"), which supplies the motif of the Lord coming in purging judgment.